CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a scripting or programming language that allows you to implement complex features on web pages

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Connects peoples projects when working in a team
+Helps one ask for assistance by sharing respiratory.
+Tracks down all changes made at a time

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Forking allows you to push your own version of the form to repo

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You get you own version of locally

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see the different changes at different times on a file

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes from your local computer to Github repo

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is a code hosting platform for version control and collaboration.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Commiting means to save your changes to github

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VS Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To add a message to the changes one has made to the file

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+The Git help command can help with this also.